Featured

 Telehealth Video-Conferencing Platform Choices for Psychotherapists

-As I spent time editing and updating the Telehealth chapter in the newest version of the guide, which by the way is now called 14 Concrete (but not so hard!)
+As I spent time editing and updating the Telehealth chapter in the newest version of the guide, which by the way is now called The 14 Concrete (but not so hard!)
 Steps to Private Practice, I realized there are so many more choices for telehealth video conferencing than there were just two years ago.
 No doubt the pandemic sparked big growth in the market.

 If you are looking for telehealth online video options for your psychotherapy practice, check out the list below.